DJ2LS/FreeDATA/README.md

 # FreeDATA
-My attempt to create a free and opensource TNC with a GUI for [codec2](https://github.com/drowe67/codec2) for sending data over HF channels.
+My attempt to create a free and open-source TNC with a GUI for [codec2](https://github.com/drowe67/codec2) with the idea of sending messages and data from one network based application.

 ## Under development
-This project is still a prototype and not usable at this time.
+Please keep in mind, that this project is still a prototype with many issues which need to be solved.
-Build steps for other OS than Ubuntu are provided, but not working, yet.
+Build steps for other OS than Ubuntu are provided, but not fully working, yet.

 ## Preview
 ![preview](https://github.com/DJ2LS/FreeDATA/blob/main/documentation/FreeDATA_preview.gif?raw=true "Preview")